MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/configure/user-access-control.md

 Users will be prompted to sign in using their Azure Active Directory identity when they attempt to access the Windows Admin Center gateway URL.
 Remember that users must also be a member of the local Users on the gateway server to access Windows Admin Center.

-Users and administrators can view their currently logged-in account and as well as sign-out of this Azure AD account from the **Account** tab of Windows Admin Center Settings.
+Users and administrators can view their currently logged-in account and as well as sign out of this Azure AD account from the **Account** tab of Windows Admin Center Settings.

 ### Configuring Azure Active Directory authentication for Windows Admin Center